What was the Russian occupation of Bucha, Ukraine like?

 When a defeated and demoralized Russian army finally retreated, it left a grim picture: dead civilian bodies strewn across streets, basements or backyards, many with gunshot wounds to the head, some with their hands tied behind their backs.

-Reporters and photographers from The New York Times spent more than a week with city officials, coroners and dozens of witnesses in the city, uncovering new details of the executions of civilians.
+Reporters and photographers from The New York Times spent more than a week with city officials, coroners and dozens of witnesses in the city, uncovering new details about the executions of civilians.

 The paper found the bodies of nearly 40 people where they were killed — in their homes, in the woods, set on fire in an empty parking lot — and uncovered the story behind many of their deaths.
 THE New York Times also witnessed over 100 body bags in a mass grave and in the town cemetery.